Configuration Parameters

 {URL}

-The URI that sets the parameters for connecting to the PostgreSQL database by default.
+The URI that defines default parameters for connecting to a PostgreSQL database.

 Allowed values: